openeuler-mirror/docs/docs/en/docs/A-Ops/service-deployment-manual.md

 #### 1.8.
 Starting the Web Service

-- The web configuration file is `/etc/nginx/aops-nginx.conf`.
+- The web service configuration file is `/etc/nginx/aops-nginx.conf`.
 - The following contents need to be modified:
   - The port number of the web service.
 The default value is **80**.
   - Backend service route addresses, which must correspond to each backend service. `/api/` indicates the host management and user management services. `/api/domain`, `/api/host`, `/api/confs`, and `/api/management` indicate the configuration source tracing service. `/api/check` indicates the anomaly detection service. `/api/diag` indicates the diagnosis service, `/api/gala-spider` indicates the architecture awareness service.
 Set the IP addresses based on the actual service deployment.